 Graph of the mean expression values:

 Disscussion

+Start with general importnance

 The spectro-analysis results were generally what were expected.
 The normal ranges are: 260/280=1.8-2.0 and 260/230=1.5-2.0.
 The in-range A260/280 ratios indicate the samples were clean of proteins.
 Sample #56 result of a low 260/230 ratio indicating carryover of phenol, ethanol or high salt in the sample.
 Since the samples were all gill tissues, there is a possibility that salt concentrations could be higher and thus the cause for the low A260/230 ratio.
 As seen with sample #79, the ratios were in range, and can generalize that the rest of the samples were clean and pure, with the possibility of high salt concentration.